Health + Wellness

 Defining Your Own Relationship Boundaries

 These definitions can give you an idea of the different types of relationships that are most common or most talked about.
-The truth is every relationship is different and the only people who can define it are the two (or more people) who are in it.
+The truth is every intimate relationship is different and the only people who can define it are the two (or more people) who are in it.
 You have to decide what works for you, talk about it with your partner(s), make sure you're on the same page, and then stick to whatever arrangement you've made.

-It can help to set relationship boundaries-an agreed upon set of do's and don'ts for your relationship.
+It can help to set relationship boundaries-an agreed-upon set of do's and don'ts for your relationship.
 This isn't about controlling the other person's behavior outside of the relationship but setting up guidelines to help make sure everyone feels comfortable and respected.
 While we often think about boundaries in terms of sex, there are lots of other aspects of a partnership that could benefit from discussion ahead of time.
 Here are some things to think about:

 Monogamy?
 The most basic question that couples need to decide on involves whether they are going to date and/or have sex with other people.
 It sounds straightforward but remember that some people have different ideas of monogamy.
 Is any sexual behavior okay?
 What about flirting or sexting?
 Talk it out and agree on what's in bounds.